The Secret of the Guarantors for the Giving of the Torah: From the Mouths of Babes and Sucklings

 To what can this be compared?
 To a person who goes to borrow money.
 The lender said to him: "Bring me a guarantor."
 He went and brought a person who himself owed money to the lender.
 The lender said to him: "What kind of guarantor did you bring me?
 He himself is a debtor to me!
 If only he would pay his own debt, and yet you brought him to be a guarantor for you?
 Bring me someone who owes me nothing, who has never had any debt with me."

-The Secret of "We Have Sinned With Our Fathers"
+The Secret of "We Have Sinned with Our Fathers"

 "We have sinned with our fathers, we have committed iniquity, we have done wickedly"

-The sefer "Asarah Maamaros" explains: Know that when Avraham asked, "How shall I know that I will inherit it?"
-(Genesis 15:8), it was because of me!
+The sefer Asarah Maamaros explains: Know that when Avraham asked, "How shall I know that I will inherit it?" it was because of me!
 The holy Patriarchs included within themselves all the souls until the end of all generations.
 I was spiritually gestating within Avraham, Yitzchak, and Yaakov.
 Not only did they not merit to rectify me, but I, with the harsh and wicked sparks within me, actually caused them to sin!

-Therefore, Hashem said: "The Patriarchs cannot be guarantors, because harsh sparks were gestating within them which they could not overcome.
+Therefore, Hashem said: "The Patriarchs cannot be guarantors, because harsh sparks were gestating within them that they could not overcome.
 Give Me guarantors who owe Me nothing."
 And regarding this, Moshe Rabbeinu said in his rebuke before entering the Land:

-"Not with our fathers did Hashem make this covenant, but with us—we who are here today, all of us alive"
+"Hashem did not make this covenant with our fathers, but with us—we who are here today, all of us alive"

 The covenant was made with us, with those who stood at Mount Sinai, and not based on the Patriarchs.